maxharlow/newsagent/README.md

     $ aws ec2 authorize-security-group-ingress --group-id $NEWSAGENT_GROUP --protocol tcp --port 4001 --cidr 0.0.0.0/0
     $ aws ec2 authorize-security-group-ingress --group-id $NEWSAGENT_GROUP --protocol tcp --port 4000 --cidr 0.0.0.0/0

 This uses a `t2.medium` machine, which is pretty much the minimum.
-If you are expecting to have many long-running agents you may need [a more powerful/expensive machine] (https://aws.amazon.com/ec2/instance-types/).
+If you are expecting to have many long-running agents you may need [a more powerful/expensive machine](https://aws.amazon.com/ec2/instance-types/).

 You can now build and run Newsagent: